<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 1-Jul-20-2021-08-59-27-45-PM

-Figure 1: The figure above illustrate a blank quadrant chart.
+Figure 1: The figure above illustrates a blank quadrant chart.
 A quadrant chart is essentially a scatter plot, with the background split into four equal sections (quadrants).
-The purpose of a quadrant chart is to group athletes into four distinct categories based off of the defined criteria.
+The purpose of a quadrant chart is to group athletes into four distinct categories based on the defined criteria.
 The two metrics on the x-axis (horizontal) and y-axis (vertical) are the criteria.

 Figure 2: The lowest position of the countermovement jump occurs between the red (braking) and green (propulsive) phases.
 This brief period of time can be thought of as the amortization period when the athlete transfers direction.
 A very efficient jumper will be able to quickly reach the low position and propel themselves off the force plates.
 On the force-time curve, this will reflect itself by showing peak force occurring at or near this transfer point, and an abrupt drop-off of force after.